 - Introduce all necessary description of the authors (Name, Affiliation, email, ORCID), and the title, abstract, keywords of the publication .

 - Remove all possible identification of authors and affiliations on Abstract and Full Text documents

-The journal Angiologia e Cirugia Vascular adheres to the standards of the Vancouver rules: “Uniform requirements for manuscripts submitted to biomedical journals “, created by the International Committee of Medical Journal Editors.
-Authors are encouraged to read them carefully at http://www.icmje.org/index.html.
+Angiologia e Cirugia Vascular adheres to the Recommendations for the Conduct, Reporting, Editing, and Publication of Scholarly Work in Medical Journals (commonly referred to as the Vancouver Convention), created by the International Committee of Medical Journal Editors.
+Authors are encouraged to read them carefully at http://www.icmje.org.
+Articles must be submitted in accordance with the instructions for authors listed below.

 BEFORE YOU BEGIN